Cortisol Hormone Test Kit (Morning) is designed to test cortisol hormone in the morning. Test can be used by both men and women.

-- Collecting your sample at the comfort of your home
+- Collecting saliva sample easily at the comfort of your home

-- Cortisol Test Result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
-On your test result you will see your hormone levels in graphics and numbers.
-You will also see Laboratory's comments by Hormone Specialist Phd Dr. on your test result which suggests a healthy diet, what kind of exercise you should do and some reading materials how to maintain your hormone level balanced.
-After receiving your test result we strongly recommend you to show your test result to your GP and see if you need any treatment or further action needs to be taken.
+- Test Result: You will receive your test result via email within 3-5 working days after Laboratory receives your sample.
+On your test result, you will see your hormone levels in graphics and numbers.
+You will also see Laboratory's comments by Hormone Specialist PhD Dr. In comments; you will find Dr analysis of your hormone levels as well as what to do next.

 - The test must be used within 12 months after purchase date.